buanet/ioBroker.docker/src/README_docker_hub_buanet.md

 ### Activate special features:

 * `AVAHI` (optional, default: false) Installs and activates avahi-daemon for supporting yahka-adapter, can be "true" or "false"
-* `ZWAVE` false|Will install openzwave to support zwave-adapter, can be "true" or "false"|
+* `ZWAVE` (optional, default: false) Installs openzwave to support zwave-adapter, can be "true" or "false"

 ### Configure environment: